radian-software/utunes/README.md

 arguments (e.g. `{id}` expands to `60c223fb`).
 Generally, the format string is expected to end with a newline.

+The `filename` special field can also be used, and expands to the song file's path on disk, relative to the `music` directory.

 The `--filter` argument can be used to limit output.
 The field can be any key; songs which are missing that key or whose value for that key does not match the provided regex (with a match spanning the full